JarrettBierman/PianoPaint/README.md

-# Processing-Midi-Visualizations
+# PianoPaint: MIDI Powered Generative Art
- A colletion of Processing projects that connect midi input signals to various interactive visuals
+A colletion of generative art pieces that react to MIDI input.
+Let your piano, bass, synth, and drums be your paint brushes on this interactive canvas.

+This was built using Processing.

 Each of the folders starting with `midi` contains a Processing project that controls physical or virtual visual elements with MIDI input.